g7mzr/db-php/docs/31_API_Admin.md

 /**
  * Function to drop the database for the application
  *
- * @param string $database The name of the database
+ * @param string $database The name of the database.
  *
- * @return boolean true if database exists WEBTEMPLATE Error otherwise *
+ * @return boolean true if database exists.
+DB Error otherwise *
  * @access public
  */